huggingface/transformers/README.md

 ### 2. `BertForSequenceClassification`

-`BertForSequenceClassification` is a fine-tuning model that includes `BertModel` and a sequence-lavel (sequence or pair of sequences) classifier on top of the `BertModel`.
+`BertForSequenceClassification` is a fine-tuning model that includes `BertModel` and a sequence-level (sequence or pair of sequences) classifier on top of the `BertModel`.

 The sequence-level classifier is a linear layer that takes as input the last hidden state of the first character in the input sequence (see Figures 3a and 3b in the BERT paper).